 EIIC immigration services will provide you with essential information on the procedures for most immigration matters; such as re-entry permits, lost or replacement green cards, all visa types and more.

-EIIC also offers a citizenship program, by appointment, where you can be photographed and assisted with the application forms.
+EIIC also offers a citizenship program, by appointment, where you can be assisted with the application forms.

 EIIC has helped thousands of immigrants become U.S. citizens.
 The EIIC strongly urges those eligible to pursue citizenship and play an active role in American life.
 The EIIC also has an attorney on staff for individual consultations.